zeroc-ice/ice/java/BuildInstructions.md

     > java -jar icegridgui.jar

-On macOS, there is also an application bundle named IceGrid GUI.
+On macOS, the build also creates an application bundle named IceGrid GUI.
 You can start the IceGrid GUI tool by double-clicking the IceGrid GUI icon in Finder.

 [1]: https://zeroc.com/distributions/ice
 [2]: https://doc.zeroc.com/display/Ice37/Supported+Platforms+for+Ice+3.7.0